ivycat/spurs/README.md

 ## About

-Like [Holger](https://github.com/holger1411), creator of [Understrap](https://understrap.com), I'm a fan of Underscores, Bootstrap, Sass, npm, and Gulp.
+Like [Holger Könemann](https://github.com/holger1411), creator of [Understrap](https://understrap.com), I'm a fan of Underscores, Bootstrap, Sass, npm, and Gulp.

 Spurs is a fork of [Understrap](https://understrap.com) with the goals of:
 1. my education and enrichment
-2. create and implement more radical theme changes like a [theme wrapper](http://scribu.net/wordpress/theme-wrappers.html) to keep our code warm and DRY.
+1. implement helpful structural theme changes like a [theme wrapper](http://scribu.net/wordpress/theme-wrappers.html) to keep code warm and DRY.
-2. add some handy functions to make our jobs easier and the WordPress Admin more integrated with the theme.
+1. add some handy functions to make our jobs easier and the WordPress Admin more integrated with the theme.
+1. Have a good starter theme to use on new projects.

 ## Licenses
 - Spurs WordPress Theme, *Copyright 2017 Eric Amundson*, [GNU GPLv3](http://www.gnu.org/licenses/gpl.html)